Biden pardons thousands convicted of marijuana charges on federal lands and in Washington

 “Criminal records for marijuana use and possession have imposed needless barriers to employment, housing, and educational opportunities,” Biden said.
 “Too many lives have been upended because of our failed approach to marijuana.
 It’s time that we right these wrongs.”

-The categorical pardon issued Friday builds on his categorical pardon issued just before the 2022 midterm elections that made thousands convicted of simple possession on federal lands eligible for pardons.
-The White House said thousands more would be eligible under Friday’s action.
+The pardon also does not apply to those in the U.S. unlawfully at the time of their offense.

+Biden’s proclamation effectively pardons the covered people, but they will need to submit applications to the Justice Department’s pardon attorney office to receive certificates of pardon that can be used for housing and employment purposes.

-Biden reiterated his call on governors and local leaders to take similar steps to erase marijuana convictions.
+Biden on Friday reiterated his call on governors and local leaders to take similar steps to erase marijuana convictions.

 “Just as no one should be in a federal prison solely due to the use or possession of marijuana, no one should be in a local jail or state prison for that reason, either,” Biden said.